OpenOCL/openocl.github.io/get-started.md

 ### Installation

-To run OpenOCL you just need to get CasADi and adjust your path.
+To run OpenOCL you just need to get CasADi and adjust your Matlab/Octave path.
-**No compilation needed!**
+**No compilation is needed!**

 Here is a step-by-step guide: